chanzuckerberg/cellxgene-census/docs/cellxgene_census_FAQ.md

 You may get this error if you are trying to open a Census data build with an old version of the Census API.
 Please update your Python or R Census package.

-If the error persists please file a [github issue ](https://github.com/chanzuckerberg/cellxgene-census/issues/new/choose).
+If the error persists please file a [github issue](https://github.com/chanzuckerberg/cellxgene-census/issues/new/choose).